quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 ??x
 The first MDP has two distinctly valued states, while the second MDP has three states with two represented identically.
 The actions (or lack thereof) make these MDPs effectively Markov chains where transitions occur with equal probability.

-In the first MDP, the value function \(v = 0\) is an exact solution, resulting in zero overall bias error (BE).
-In contrast, for the second MDP, this same value function results in a BE of \(\sqrt{2/3}\) if states B and B' are equally weighted by d.
+In the first MDP, the value function $v = 0 $ is an exact solution, resulting in zero overall bias error (BE).
+In contrast, for the second MDP, this same value function results in a BE of$\sqrt{2/3}$ if states B and B' are equally weighted by d.

 The observable data from both MDPs is identical: they produce sequences starting with A followed by 0, then a series of Bs each followed by an -1, except the last which is followed by a 1, and this pattern repeats.
 ??x